samveen/MC7710_driver_builder/Readme.md

 This is the preliminary framework I wrote up to atleast automate the process of building and installing the modules.
 Future TODO is to do Full DKMS-ization of the build.

+# Licensing

+- All driver code is copyright of their respective owners under their licensing
+- My code is licensed under a modified BSD license as detailed in the LICENSE file

 ## Requirements

 - Recent modern [Bash](https://www.gnu.org/software/bash/)